Eton Pharmaceuticals, Inc. Commitments Disclosure

 License and Product Development Agreements

-For the initial licensing milestone fee, the Company paid Diurnal $3,500 in cash and issued 379,474 shares of its common stock to Diurnal which were valued at $1,264 based on the Company’s closing stock price of $3.33 on March 26, 2020.
-The Company paid Diurnal $1,000 for a 2023 sales milestone in January 2024 that was recorded as licensing cost of sales in December 2023, and will also pay Diurnal $2,500 if the product obtains orphan drug exclusivity status from the FDA.
+In March 2020, the Company entered into an Exclusive License and Supply Agreement (the “Alkindi License Agreement”) with Diurnal for marketing ALKINDI SPRINKLE® in the United States.
+In September 2020, ALKINDI SPRINKLE®’s New Drug Application (NDA) was approved by the FDA as a replacement therapy for pediatric patients with adrenocortical insufficiency.
+For the initial licensing milestone fee, the Company paid Diurnal $3,500 in cash and issued 379,474 shares of its common stock to Diurnal, which were valued at $1,264 based on the Company’s closing stock price of $3.33 on March 26, 2020.
+The Company paid Diurnal $1,000 for a 2023 sales milestone in January 2024 that was recorded as licensing cost of sales in December 2023 and could pay up to $44,000 in additional commercial net sales milestones.
+The Company will pay tiered royalties of 11.5% to 17.0% on net sales and could pay Diurnal $2,500 if the product obtains orphan drug exclusivity status from the FDA.
+In December 2024, the Company and Diurnal entered into an amendment to the Alkindi License Agreement to extend the agreement terms to incorporate both ALKINDI SPRINKLE® and KHINDIVITM in the existing agreement terms.

 In June 2021, the Company acquired U.S. and Canadian rights to Crossject’s ZENEO® hydrocortisone needleless autoinjector, which is under development as a rescue treatment for adrenal crisis.
 The Company paid Crossject $500 upon signing, $500 in March 2022 upon a completion of a successful technical batch and could pay up to $3,500 in additional development milestones and up to $6,000 in commercial milestones, as well as a 10% royalty on net sales.

-In March 2023, the Company acquired rare disease endocrinology product candidate ET-600 from Tulex.
+In March 2023, the Company acquired rare disease endocrinology product candidate ET- 600 from Tulex.
 The Company paid $450 to Tulex in July 2023 as a result of successful manufacturing of registration batches.
 The Company will pay Tulex $200 upon acceptance by the FDA of the NDA for the product, $250 upon first commercial sale of the product, and tiered royalties of 12.5% to 17.0% on net sales.

 In December 2024, the Company acquired GALZIN® (zinc acetate) from Teva Pharmaceuticals USA, Inc and assumed the commercialization of the product in the U.S. during March of 2025.
 The Company accounted for the purchase as a product acquisition and paid $7,000 and paid an additional $200 for product inventory.
-The Company will pay the seller a royalty of 10% of U.S net sales through the tenth anniversary of the Company's first commercial sales of the product in the U.S.
+The Company will pay the seller a royalty of 10% of U.S. net sales through the tenth anniversary of the Company's first commercial sales of the product in the U.S.

 Indemnification

 As permitted under Delaware law and in accordance with the Company’s Amended and Restated Bylaws, the Company is required to indemnify its officers and directors for certain events or occurrences while the officer or director is or was serving in such capacity.
 The Company is also party to indemnification agreements with its directors and officers.
 The Company believes the fair value of the indemnification rights and agreements is minimal.
-Accordingly, the Company has not recorded any liabilities for these indemnification rights and agreements as of December 31, 2024 or 2023.
+Accordingly, the Company has recorded any liabilities for these indemnification rights and agreements as of December 31, 2025 or 2024.

 Historical Timeline